fungenomics/CoRAL/README.md

 cat logs/CoRAL.train.err
 ```

-When the pipeline is done
+When the pipeline is done it should print `8 of 8 steps (100%) done` in the log file!

 **5. Check output files**

 The most important files outputed by the workflow is:
-- The `.html` report generated as the final step in the workflow.
-This report contains plots and information about the crossvalidation.
-- The

 ## Run the annotation workflow

 **1. Set up the config file**